 Consequence: Consequence measures the expected level of impact on the University and its objectives, should the risk occur.

 Risk owner: Risk owners are individuals within the University with primary responsibility for managing a particular risk.

 1. Purpose of procedures

-In accordance with the University’s Enterprise Risk Management and Resilience – Governing Policy, these procedures describe the University’s standard process for risk management, including:
+In accordance with the University’s Enterprise Risk Management – Governing Policy, these procedures describe the University’s standard process for risk management, including:

 - Risk identification

 - Risk evaluation

 - Risk mitigation and control (including risk treatment)